Chairman and CEO, Cummins

 Tom grew up in California and in 1986 received joint undergraduate degrees in management engineering from Claremont McKenna College and mechanical engineering from Stanford University.
 He later returned to Stanford University to earn an MS in manufacturing systems from the School of Engineering and an MBA from the Graduate School of Business in 1993.

 Prior to joining Cummins, Tom was an investment analyst and investment manager at Prudential Investment Corporation where he lived in both Singapore and Hong Kong.
 While at Stanford, he worked at Cummins as an intern and spent his summer working on the manufacturing line at the Cummins Midrange Engine plant in Walesboro, Indiana.
 He liked the values, the people and the business challenges he found at Cummins and decided to join full time in February 1993.

 Tom has been on the board of directors of Harley Davidson since 2008.
-He is also a board member of both the Energy Systems Network and Indiana Economic Development Corporation.
+He is also a board member of Energy Systems Network and a principal of the American Energy Innovation Council.

 Statement on Public-Private R&D Partnerships

 For instance, Cummins currently is partnering with several private firms - including PACCAR Inc., Eaton Corporation and VanDyne SuperTurbo Inc. - and Oak Ridge National Laboratory and Purdue University - on a project under the Department of Energy’s SuperTruck program to significantly improve freight efficiency.